This topic describes how to replace Lightning with Hologres for data development.

-- Integrates seamlessly with the big data ecosystem and allows you to analyze and process petabytes of data with high concurrency and low latency.
+- Seamlessly integrates with the big data ecosystem and allows you to analyze and process petabytes of data with high concurrency and low latency.

-- Integrates seamlessly with MaxCompute at the underlying layer and allows you to use foreign tables to directly query data from MaxCompute.
+- Seamlessly integrates with MaxCompute at the underlying layer and allows you to use foreign tables to accelerate queries on MaxCompute data.

-- Supports using indexes to query MaxCompute data imported to Hologres, providing much better performance than other open source interactive search systems.
+- Allows you to use indexes to query MaxCompute data imported to Hologres and provides much better performance than other open source interactive search systems.

 Comparison between Hologres and Lightning